MicrosoftDocs/azure-stack-docs/azure-managed-lustre/customer-managed-encryption-keys.md

 * **Allow Access** - Must be set to "all networks"

 > [!NOTE]
-> If you are using an existing key vault, you can review the Network settings section to confirm that "Allow access from" is set to "Allow public access from all networks," or make changes if necessary.
+> If you are using an existing key vault, you can review the network settings section to confirm that **Allow access from** is set to **Allow public access from all networks**, or make changes if necessary.

-#### Key properties:
+#### Key properties

 * **Key type** - RSA
 * **RSA key size** - 2048